-The ICAT-EGVE 2020 conference will be held 2-4 December in Orlando, Florida.
+The ICAT-EGVE 2020 conference will be held 2-4 December in the form of a virtual conference.
 This is the merger of the 30th International Conference on Artificial Reality and Telexistence (ICAT 2020) and the 25th Eurographics Symposium on Virtual Environments (EGVE 2020).
 Together, these are two of the oldest international conferences in the world on Artificial Reality and Virtual Environments.
-ICAT-EGVE 2020 will be held in the form of a physical-virtual hybrid conference, enabling both in-person and virtual participation.

 We invite the submission of demonstrations describing novel research prototypes, work in progress, recently completed work, preliminary results, or unusual systems and applications.
 ICAT-EGVE 2020 seeks inspiring demos describing research, applications or systems in all areas of Virtual Reality, Augmented Reality, Mixed Reality, Telexistence, and 3D User Interfaces.
 Research demos should describe results that contribute to advancements in the following areas:

 - User studies and evaluation for VR/AR/MR

 - Telexistence, Telepresence and Teleimmersion

 - Haptics, audio, and other non-visual modalities

 - Novel devices (both input and output) for VR, AR, MR, and haptics

 - Multi-user and distributed VR, AR, teleimmersion and telepresence